mottaquikarim/pycontent/content/topics/exceptions.md

         # if you ALSO want to log the exception...
         # logging.exception(f'{e.__class__.__name__}: {e}')
         raise MyCustomException(f'{e.__class__.__name__}: {e}')
+        """
+        don't need to return anything when you re-raise bc the function caller's except clause will handle what should happen if the function can't generate valid output
+        """

     sq = n**2
     sqrt = n**0.5